-Prof. Igor Lubomirsky and his group developed a novel method for PGM recovery from spent catalysts that can also be applied for other spent systems.
+Prof. Igor Lubomirsky and his group developed a novel method for PGM recovery from spent catalysts that can also be applied to other spent systems.

-The method comprises crushing the spent catalyst to obtain a particulate catalyst material with a predetermined grain size and reacting it with chlorine-containing salts rather than pure chlorine gas in a furnace at relatively low temperatures (900oC, far below the temperature required in the conventional volatilization method).
-This is followed by cooling the volatile PMG chloride product converting it into solid-phase metal.
+The method comprises crushing the spent catalyst to obtain a particulate catalyst material with a predetermined grain size and reacting it with chlorine-containing salts rather than pure chlorine gas in a furnace at relatively low temperatures (900 Co, far below the temperature required in the conventional volatilization method).
+This is followed by cooling the volatile PMG chloride product and converting it into solid-phase metal.

 - No toxic input - chlorides are used rather than chlorine gas